 It’s easy to feel overwhelmed by all of the different things you need to sort out when moving to a new house or flat.

 There’s not only a whole lot of admin to deal with, but every stage of moving comes with its own unique costs.
-It’s important to know what to expect and plan well in advance so you don’t get caught out by any unexpected expenses at the last minute.
+New research from MoneySupermarket shows that UK homemovers are spending an average of £748 every time they move house on storage, cleaning and removals (not including legal costs, agency fees and Stamp Duty).
+This is a 12% increase from last year and a 20% increase from 2019.
+With the cost of moving steadily rising, it’s important to know what to expect and plan well in advance so you don’t get caught out by any unexpected expenses at the last minute.

 Here’s a simple checklist of some of the main things you should be aware of and the costs you’re likely to face.
 We’ve split it into a few sections: the costs you’ll incur before you move into your home, who you need to tell that you’re moving, moving day itself, and then the things you’ll need to think about once you’re in your new home.

 Before you even start looking for a property to buy or rent, it’s worth sitting down and crunching some numbers so that you know exactly what sort of costs you’ll face to secure your new home.
 Here’s a quick reminder of some of these.